 Everybody feels force, can sense force, and sees the effect of force.
 But what is force in the classical physics sense?

 It is an interaction that causes an object with mass to change its state of motion — whether moving or at rest.
+It is an interaction that causes an object with mass to change its momentum.
+The most general statement of this is Newton's second law in its momentum form:

 Zoom into a single molecule drifting through a pipe.
 It moves in a straight line at constant speed — until it collides with another molecule or a wall.
 During that collision, its velocity changes abruptly.
 That change in velocity divided by the extraordinarily small collision duration is an enormous acceleration.
 The force between the two colliding entities is equally enormous — but fleeting.
 A pressure gauge never registers this single collision; it feels only the integrated effect of billions.